Advanced Typography - Task 3: Type Exploration and Application

 General Feedback: Be quick.
 Be consistent and use a grid.
 Use the same strokes and lines.

 Specific Feedback: To save time, I should be consistent with my font, using the same lines, strokes, and curves.
+Since I have no time, I should stick to only making the Uppercase letters, numbers and punctuations.

 Week 11: